jamespineiro/cs320-team-a-ardvark-/documentation/README.md

 License file — add an actual LICENSE file (MIT or similar).

-Team member info — names and optionally links (GitHub, LinkedIn).
+Team member info — optionally links (GitHub, LinkedIn).

 API integration section — a short explanation of how you connect to Canvas and Gradescope (OAuth, tokens, etc.).